Wave breaking in the Whitham equation: Proof of Theorem

 For $n\geq 2$, furthermore, let

-for all $t\in[T_3,T_2]$, for some $T_3\in(0,T_2)$ and for some $x\in\mathbb{R}$.
-As a matter of fact, since $v_1$ and $m$ are uniformly continuous throughout the interval $[0, T_2]$ we may find $T_3$ close to $T_2$ so that \eqref{I:mv'} holds.
+for any $t\in[T_{3,n},T_2]$, for some $T_{3,n}\in(0,T_2)$ and for some $x\in\mathbb{R}$.
+Indeed, since $v_1$ and $m$ are uniformly continuous throughout the interval $[0, T_2]$, we may find $T_{3,n}$ close to $T_2$ so that \eqref{I:mv'} holds.
+Of course, $x$ depends on $n$, but we suppress it for simplicity of notation.
 We rerun the argument in the proof of Lemma~\ref{lem:q} to arrive at that